CodewithTusharD/StitchWorks_Project/README.md

 StitchWorks - Tailor Business Management System StitchWorks is a comprehensive desktop application developed using Java and JavaFX to streamline the operations of a tailor business.
 The system offers a robust set of features designed to help tailor shop owners efficiently manage their business.

+Clone the repository StitchWorks_ProgramFiles here is the link given for the repo: https://github.com/CodewithTusharD/StitchWorks_ProgramFiles/tree/my-new-branch

+Check The working video of the Project by clicking on the link given below : for video click here -> https://drive.google.com/file/d/1NGqiQ-WGh3IjDRuMy_llj917hzbCytFb/view?usp=drive_link

 Key Features:

 Owner Login: Secure login for the owner using an ID and password.